-If you need to make a change to your tax return after you’ve filed it, either:
+If you need to change your return

 Your bill will be updated based on what you report.
 You may have to pay more tax or be able to claim a refund.